tiny8877/okta.github.io/_source/_posts/2019-04-26-tutorial-build-universal-apps-with-nuxt.md

 For the learn more page you have extended the default head values to ensure that you have a good page description and keywords embedded in the meta.
 Any values set here will override any global head values you set in the `nuxt.config.js`.
 This is all handled by `[vue-meta](https://github.com/nuxt/vue-meta)`.

-Next, you’ll create a page with some dynamic content by talking to an API.
+Next, you'll create a page with some dynamic content by talking to an API.
 For this tutorial, we'll mock an API with a static JSON file.
 Create `status.json` in the static folder and give it the following content:

 ```json
 {